 Volunteering Through the Years: Connie Ott

 We are so grateful for the volunteers who have made our work at MOM possible for 40 years.
 To celebrate MOM's 40th anniversary, we're sharing a few stories from some of our most dedicated long-time volunteers.
-Here are some of Jerry Doll's memories of volunteering at MOM:
+Here are some of Connie Ott's memories of volunteering at MOM:

 I am a member of St. Dunstan's Episcopal Church and have been involved with MOM from the beginning.
 Our family worked the St. Bernard's kitchen clean-up for many years for the Christmas dinner.
 I am a pediatric nurse and retired from University Hospitals in December 1999.
 At the Christmas dinner that year, I talked with Dietrich Gruen (the Executive Director at that time) about the possibility of a "clothing closet".
 He said MOM wanted to do that but did not have the money for a staff position.
 We met on January 6th for discussion and opened the "Closet" on April 1, 2000.